wharton/wagtailgridder/README.md

 * Wagtail >= 1.9 (for ParentalManyToMany)
 * Bootstrap >= 3 (optimized for Bootstrap 4; templates can be modified)

+These installation instructions assume you are using Wagtail 2.0 or greater.

 # Installation

 This installation assumes that you already have a Django and the Wagtail CMS installed as part of your project.